-Admission to the Ph.D. program in English was suspended after Katrina during the University's fiscal recovery period.
-Admissions have not yet been reopened.
-The information below, therefore applies only to students who matriculate in Fall 2005 or earlier.
+Admission to the Ph.D. program in English was suspended in 2005.
+Admissions have to date not yet been reopened.
+The information below therefore applies only to students who matriculated in Fall 2005 or earlier.

 (48 hours; 24 may be transferred from M.A.)